cseanburns/geo-titles/manuscript/title-manuscript.md

-Contrary to our secondary hypothesis, a proximity analysis demonstrated a weak, positive correlation between the closeness of geographical names to the title end and citation counts.
+Contrary to our secondary hypothesis, a proximity analysis demonstrated a weak, positive correlation between the position of geographical names near the title end and citation counts.
+Our examination found
-Additionally, our examination found no evidence supporting differential citation frequency based on the Human Development Index (HDI) of the nations mentioned in titles, nor did the impact factor of the journal moderate the relationship between geographical names and citation frequency.
+little evidence supporting differential citation frequency based on the Human Development Index (HDI) of the nations mentioned in titles.
+However, although a journal's impact score strongly predicted citation counts for articles, we found that these counts were depressed when articles in those journals contained a geographic name.
-A weak, negative correlation was discovered between the frequency of geographical names in journal titles and the journals' impact scores, yet this was not statistically significant.
+We found a negative correlation between the frequency of geographical names in article titles and the journals' impact scores, yet this was weakly, statistically significant.
 Our data also suggested a vague positional preference for nations within titles, unrelated to HDI.